bartfastiel/boost_your_presentation/README.md

 but you do not know HOW to say it.

 Welcome to "Boost Your Presentation"!
-An interactive talk that will give you new ideas on how to make your presentation exciting, fun and easy to remember.
+An interactive talk that will give you seven new ideas on how to make your presentation exciting, fun and easy to remember.

 # Intro